FawziYassine/Genomic-Data-Science-Project-Brain-Development-RNA-seq/analysis_instructions.md

 ## 1. <a name="a1">Instructions for Initial Setup and Installation of the Analysis Tools</a>

-  *Run the following commands in the terminal of your AWS Linux instance:*
+  *Run the following commands in the terminal of your Linux instance (AWS):*

 1. Initial setup